kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 - Without writing a single line of Python code, get the following things done just using Prompt Engineering:

+## Advance Open WebUI features
+### Tools
+- Click Workspaces->Tools
+- Click '+' icon on the top right
+- Tool Name: My Tools
+- Description: My tools
+- Click Save
+- Start new chat
+- Click + sign in text box
+- Switch on: My Tools
+- Ask: What is my user name
+- Ask: What is current user's email
+#### Challenge exercise
+- Click Workspaces->Tools
+- Click Discover a tool
+- Scroll down and explore some community tool
+- Get inspired and create your own tool

 ## LiteLLM Exercise